leonidas/transparency/README.md

 ## Usage

-See the examples and test Transparency with your own data at http://leonidas.github.com/transparency/
+See the examples and test with your data at http://leonidas.github.com/transparency/

 ### Client-side